Cardiovascular Diabetology

 Cardiovascular Diabetology is a peer-reviewed open access medical journal covering the intersection of cardiology and diabetology, meaning the connection between diabetes, metabolic syndrome and cardiovascular diseases.
-It is published by BioMed Central (a part of Springer Nature since 2008) and was established in 2002, with Enrique Fisman (Tel Aviv University) and Alexander Tenenbaum (Sheba Medical Center) as founding editors-in-chief.
-Articles are published online upon acceptance, rather than in issues.
-A printed version is periodically distributed in India by Panacea Biotec Ltd.
+It is published by BioMed Central (a part of Springer Nature since 2008) and was established in 2002, with professors Enrique Fisman (Tel Aviv University) and Alexander Tenenbaum (Sheba Medical Center) as founding editors-in-chief.
+Alexander Tenenbaum died in 2022.
+In 2024, Dr. Francisco Westermeier (FH Joanneum) was appointed deputy editor.
+In addition, the journal currently has 80 associate editors.